weaviate/weaviate-io/developers/weaviate/current/client-libraries/python.md

 import weaviate

 resource_owner_config = weaviate.AuthClientPassword(
-  "user",
+  username = "user",
-  "pass",
+  password = "pass",
-  "scope1 scope2" # optional, depends on the configuration of your identity provider )
+  scope = "scope1 scope2" # optional, depends on the configuration of your identity provider )

 # Initiate the client with the auth config